Implied Probability In Sports Betting

-Not so shockingly, both sides come to the same calculation of 0.50.
+Both sides come to the same calculation of 0.50.
 We can multiply this decimal by 100 (0.50 * 100) to get our implied probability, which equals 50%.
 Since there’s no bookmaker’s vig on this wager, this makes sense.

-Betting on NFL Football
+Implied Probability Betting on NFL Football

 Let’s take the same wager, but instead let’s make it a coin toss bet on an NFL game.
 This is an extremely common bet that is offered at just about every sportsbook online.
 It’s also a huge sucker bet.
-Once again, we’re dealing with a coin flip, but two NFL teams have been introduced at the participants and the sportsbook is now offering the market and taking vigorish on our bet.
+We’re dealing with a coin flip, but two NFL teams have been introduced at the participants and the sportsbook is now offering the market and taking vigorish on our bet.
 Let’s say the Patriots are playing the Bills and we decide to bet on the coin toss.

 Typical sportsbooks odds may look something like this.
 Coin Toss – New England Patriots at Buffalo Bills: